 The OSSM Design Report is to include viral die-off calculations to support any reduced separation distance to a groundwater bore.
-Refer to Appendix A for an example of how to use the viral die-off calculations.
+The viral die-off method developed by Cromer, W. C., Gardner, E. A. and Beavers, P. D. (2001) is Council's preferred model for calculating set back distances.